g8wu/beng183/GROUP01_Final_Project.md

 ## Alternative Methods
 ### Galaxy Tool Variant Calling Pipeline
-Another demo using the Galaxy tool for variant calling in different settings (diploid/haploid, somatic/germline).
+Other variations of the process can use different algorithms to identify variations.
+The bioinformatics webtool Galaxy includes several pipelines for variant analysis that are optimized for different sample types.
+The tutorials found [here](https://galaxyproject.github.io/training-material/topics/variant-analysis/) take into consideration sequence characteristics of diploid, haploid, somatic, and germline sample reads.

 ## References: